The

 This North End neighborhood lies southeast of Andersonville.

-• Old Town School of Folk Music.
-Offering a charming vibe, the 55-year-old school moved to the neighborhood in 1998 and helped make the area a hotspot for dining and nightlife before and after concerts.
+• Old Town School of Folk Music: Offering a charming vibe, the decades-old school moved to the neighborhood in 1998 and helped make the area a hotspot for dining and nightlife before and after concerts.

 Demographics